AuroraSloan/push_swap/README.md

 ./push_swap 6 3 2 0 9
 ```
 #### checker
 Run the checker program with a list of integers.
 After pressing enter, the program will wait for instructions.
 Type the instructions one by one and press enter in between each.
 OK or KO will be printed based on whether you provided the correct instructions.
-In order to notify the program that you are finished inputting instruction, type crtl+d.
+In order to notify the program that you are finished inputting instruction, type ``CTRL+D``.
 ```bash
 ./checker 6 3 2 0 9
 rra